kkuchima/appdev-gke-dojo/README.md

 **This is not an officially supported Google product**.
-This directory contains some scripts that are used to teach Google Cloud beginners how to use Cloud Run in more efficient way.
+This directory contains some scripts that are used to teach Google Cloud beginners how to use GKE in more efficient way.

 see [tutorial.md](tutorial.md) for more details